When Can Kids Go Back to School After a Concussion?

-A concussion is a brain injury that leads to symptoms such as headache, dizziness, and confusion.
+A concussion is a brain injury that affects the way the brain works and can lead to symptoms such as headache, dizziness, and confusion.
 Symptoms usually go away within a few days to a month with rest and a gradual return to school and regular activities.
 Sometimes, the symptoms last longer.

 When Can Kids Return to School After a Concussion?